GSA/fedramp-gov/_posts/2018-03-20-Three- Additional-ConMon-Documents_Released.md

 * Making it easier to reference aspects of the process that previously were not documented
 * Creating structure in parts of the process that may have been interpreted differently by CSPs and JAB Reviewers

-We shared detailed information on these documents in a previous <a href="https://www.fedramp.gov/new-conmon-documents-available/">blog post </a>, then conducted a <a href="https://www.youtube.com/watch?v=CNGKskdv1DY&feature=youtu.be/">webinar </a>in which the FedRAMP PMO walked through each document individually.
+We shared detailed information on these documents in a previous <a href="https://www.fedramp.gov/new-conmon-documents-available/">blog post</a>, then conducted a <a href="https://www.youtube.com/watch?v=CNGKskdv1DY&feature=youtu.be/">webinar</a> in which the FedRAMP PMO walked through each document individually.

 Today, we’ve added three additional new documents on the FedRAMP.gov website:
 1. **DRAFT Automated Vulnerability Risk Adjustment Framework Guidance**